emileaben/ixp-country-jedi/README.md

 This script gathers metadata for all IPs in the collected data.
 This is done separately from the rest of analysis-code because it is time-consuming and ideally is done pretty soon after making all measurements.
-If done too soon, not all measurements are in yet, if done much later meta-data, like reverse hostname mapping might have changed, so ballpark is don't get-ips a few minutes after measure.py.
+If done too soon, not all measurement results are in yet, if done much later (think days) meta-data, like reverse hostname mapping might have changed, so ballpark is don't get-ips a few minutes after measure.py.
 This step will create an 'ips.json-fragments' file with reverse DNS lookups, ASNs and geoloc (via OpenIPMap, not MaxMind) of IPs encountered in traceroutes.

 get-measurements.py
 ===================

 This script fetches measurements (from measurementset.json) and does some initial analyses on them using information from config.json, basedata.json, probeset.json and ips.json-fragments.
-It creates a local 'results' directory and outputs a single json file per measurement (analysed.<msm_id>.json) which is a list of analysis results, one result per src/dst combination.
+It creates a local *results* directory and outputs a single json file per measurement (analysed.<msm_id>.json) which is a list of analysis results, one result per src/dst combination.